Sankon17/Plus-Highway-Accident-Report/README.md

 4. **Run the App:** Open your browser and navigate to `http://localhost/Plus-Highway-Accident-Report/` (or whatever you named the folder in `htdocs`).

 ## Default Admin Credentials
-*(Optional: If someone needs to log in to test it, provide dummy login details here)*
 * **Username:** admin
 * **Password:** password123